Dataset Security for Machine Learning: Data Poisoning, Backdoor Attacks, and Defenses: Defenses Against Poisoning Attacks

 \subsubsection{Input Preprocessing}

 Additionally, some works propose modifying the model input, during training or testing, to prevent the model from recognizing the backdoor trigger \citepp{liu2017neural}{ borgnia2020strong}. \citett{liu2017neural} utilize an autoencoder \citepp{vincent2008extracting} trained on clean data to preprocess the input.
-Since the input is not perfectly reconstructed (especially given that the autoencoder is not particularly sensitive to the trigger), the model is unlikely to recognize the trigger. \citett{borgnia2020strong} propose using strong data augmentations during training, such as \emph{mixup} \citepp{zhang2017mixup}, CutMix \citepp{yun2019cutmix}, and MaxUp \citepp{gong2020maxup}.
+Since the input is not perfectly reconstructed (especially given that the autoencoder is not particularly sensitive to the trigger), the model is unlikely to recognize the trigger. \citett{borgnia2020strong} and \citett{borgnia2021dp} propose using strong data augmentations during training, such as \emph{mixup} \citepp{zhang2017mixup}, CutMix \citepp{yun2019cutmix}, and MaxUp \citepp{gong2020maxup}.
 Dramatic data augmentations sufficiently disrupt triggers and perturbations to the training data, foiling the attack.
-This approach is highly effective against both training-only and backdoor attacks and has the added benefit that it does not degrade model performance \citepp{borgnia2020strong}.
+This approach is highly effective against both training-only and backdoor attacks and has the added benefit that it does not degrade model performance \citepp{borgnia2020strong} { borgnia2021dp}.
+Adversarial training, which is typically used to defend against evasion attacks, has also been adapted to defend against training-only and backdoor train-time attacks \citepp{geiping2021doesn}.
+This work trains against intentionally poisoned data in order to desensitize a model to dataset manipulations.